derrick12/blogi/README.md

 This is an application that previews various blogs created, various articles from various sources, one is able to catch up on the latest blogs and get to read them.

 ## Setup/Installation Requirements
-* In order to display locally the website you will need to have both Git and a working browser preferably a chrome browser installed in your computer.
+* In order to locally run the website you will need to have both Git and a working browser preferably a chrome browser installed in your computer.
 * Clone or download the website url from my github account locally
 * Clone the repository to a local directory
 * To run the application you will need to have python3 installed in your computer